-Present the Book Talk with a visual presentation on the text selected.
+Present the Book Talk with a visual presentation on the selected text.

 9. Research Topic Presentation

 Present the creative visual presentation of the research paper topic (45 minutes), including group discussion.
 This assignment is related to SLO #1 and #2.